cardano-foundation/developer-portal/docs/get-started/air-gap.md

 You will get better results from an Intel PC than a Mac:

-*   Mac booting has booting peculiarities that are too complicated to generally address here. therefore the rest of this document assumes you'll be using a PC and not a Mac.
+  - Mac booting has booting peculiarities that are too complicated to generally address here. therefore the rest of this document assumes you'll be using a PC and not a Mac.

 You will need this computer's whole disc.

-*   Any second drive should be removed, and probably should be removed to avoid accidentally running malicious software.
+  - Any second drive should be removed, and probably should be removed to avoid accidentally running malicious software.
-*   The modern minimum drive size of 80GB will be enough for the Linux installation *and* all your Cardano support files, even if you are building them from scratch.
+  - The modern minimum drive size of 80GB will be enough for the Linux installation *and* all your Cardano support files, even if you are building them from scratch.

 You can use an older machine: even a *very* old one.

-*  Linux, although well supported on most new machines, is less likely to have missing device drivers on older machines: so you might do better with an older machine than a newer one.
+  - Linux, although well supported on most new machines, is less likely to have missing device drivers on older machines: so you might do better with an older machine than a newer one.
-*   This suits many developers & SPOs since an old or retired extra machine, or one with damaged software, will be a good candidate to devote to the single purpose of an "air gap" environment.
+  - This suits many developers & SPOs since an old or retired extra machine, or one with damaged software, will be a good candidate to devote to the single purpose of an "air gap" environment.

 ### Confirm Ubuntu as installation OS, or choose differently

 We choose Ubuntu here because:

-*   It's a common choice on servers, so if you're building a stake pool you'll have the option of copying your `cardano-cli` binary to the air gap machine instead of compiling it in that machine.
+  - It's a common choice on servers, so if you're building a stake pool you'll have the option of copying your `cardano-cli` binary to the air gap machine instead of compiling it in that machine.
-*   The Ubuntu desktop environment & commands are arguably better documented on the Internet than any other Linux variety.
+  - The Ubuntu desktop environment & commands are arguably better documented on the Internet than any other Linux variety.
 Getting help needs to be as easy as possible since you won't be able to search the Internet for help on the Air Gap machine itself.

 The rest of these instructions will assume the choice of **Ubuntu** for your Air Gap environment OS.
 If installing a different variant of Linux, please remember:

-* When we use the term Ubuntu or show screenshots of its installer, look for equivalents on your own chosen Linux variant.
+  - When we use the term Ubuntu or show screenshots of its installer, look for equivalents on your own chosen Linux variant.
-* There may be better choices than Ubuntu now or in the future: please feel free to share your results with others in the Cardano community, perhaps [contributing](../portal-contribute) your findings & procedures here on the Developer Portal.
+  - There may be better choices than Ubuntu now or in the future: please feel free to share your results with others in the Cardano community, perhaps [contributing](../portal-contribute) your findings & procedures here on the Developer Portal.

 ### Prepare to follow Ubuntu installation instructions

 Read through the standard Ubuntu installation steps here (external link): [Ubuntu Tutorials > Install Ubuntu desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop)

-#### Decide in advance whether to encrypt your air gap machine's hard drive.
+#### Decide in advance whether to encrypt your air gap machine's files.

 When setting up the Ubuntu filesystems, you'll be given the option of creating a Volume Group so it can encrypt your entire partition contents with a variant of the AES algorithm.